INPUD: Eurasian Network of People who Use Drugs (ENPUD)

 ENPUD is focused on the Eastern Europe and Centra Asia (EECA) region.
 During the Russo-Ukrainian War, the network has been engaged in providing emergency assistance and treatment for people who use drugs.

 European Network of People who Use Drugs (EuroNPUD)

 Founded 2011, EuroNPUD is present across the European Union and neighboring countries (UK, Switzerland, Norway).
 EuroNPUD claims presence in 12 European countries via local unions and groups of people who use drugs (Swedish Drug Users Union, CATNPUD and Metzineres in Catalonia, ASUD in France, etc.).

 Latin American Network of People who Use Drugs (LANPUD)

 Focused on Latin America and the Caribbean regions, it was launched on 26 October 2012 in Salvador de Bahia, Brasil.
 As of July 2022, LANPUD claims presence in 17 countries.

 Middle East and North Africa Network of People who Use Drugs (MENANPUD)

 MENANPUD is present in the Middle East and North Africa (MENA) region.

 Leadership

-As of July 2022, the Board is formed by:
+As of August 2025, the Secretariat is formed by: